leedenkraquel/leedenkraquel.github.io/projects/OpenAIRacecar.md

 <img class = "ui medium floated left image" src = "../images/OpenAIRacecar.gif">

 # Hyperparameter Optimization
-The hyperparameters in a machine learning model are the set of numbers that can be changed to heighten the efficiency and quality of training wihtin the model.
+The hyperparameters in a machine learning model are the set of numbers that can be changed to heighten the efficiency and quality of training within the model.
 The hyperparameters optimized in this model include the number of blocks in the network, the pooling sizes of each block, the stride of each pooling layer in the block, and the convolution layer size in the blocks.
 The number of blocks was tuned between 3 and 15 blocks.
 The pooling size was tuned between 2x2 and 4x4.
 The stride was tuned to either 1 or 2.
 The convolution layer size was adjusted between 16 and 64.
 Additional features that were tuned to maximize the final performance of the model were the early stopping metrics and the learning rate plateau reducer metrics.
 These two features monitor the progress that is made as the model is training and either changes the hyperparameters or ends the training if they notice the model is not improving.

 The hyperparameters were tuned by hand using the video generated by the simulation.
 The evaluation metric I used was to generate 5 tracks and see if the racecar was able to successfully navigate the course without touching the grass for more than a second and not driving the track in the opposite direction.
 The optimal hyperparameters were nine blocks.
 The first two blocks have a convolution size of 24 and a max pooling shape 2x2 with a stride of 2.
 The next six blocks also have a convolution size of 24 and max pooling shape 2x2, but a stride of 1 instead.
 The last block in the hidden layer has a convolution size of 24, max pooling shape 2x2, and a stride of 2 again.

 # Evaluation
 The driving agent was able to stay stumbling on the road for all of the tracks with these model parameters.
-Based on the behavior of the car as it drives through the track oscillating back and forth is an overcompensation attempting to get to the center of the track.
-By watching the behavior of the racecar you can make estimations on how the racecar it is attempting to emulate went through the track.
+Based on the behavior of the racecar as it drives through the track oscillating back and forth is an overcompensation attempting to get to the center of the track.
+By watching the behavior of this agent you can make estimations on how the racecar it is attempting to emulate went through the track.
 Overall, the racecar was able to make it through the track without going off track for too long.